jeffmakes/mpy-miniterm/README.md

 mpy-miniterm makes use of a slightly modified version of the ReplControl class from Nick Moore (part of https://github.com/nickzoic/mpy-utils)

 ## Usage
-Specify your folder of source code with --sync-dir command line option.
-Then with mpy-miniterm running and connected to your board, press Ctrl+T Ctrl+G to syncronise the code onto the device.
+Specify your local folder of source code with the --sync-dir command line option.
+Then with mpy-miniterm running and connected to your board, press Ctrl+T Ctrl+G to syncronise the code onto the MicroPython target device.
+After the code is synchronised, the REPL will be active again, and you can reset and run your new code by pressing CTRL-D as usual.

-If the --delete option is specified, files on your micropython board that aren't in your source folder will be automatically deleted from the device.
+If the --delete option is specified, files on your MicroPython board that aren't in your source folder will be automatically deleted from the device.